netw0rm/atlaskit/packages/media-viewer/docs/USAGE.md

 # AkMediaViewer

-This is a template for AtlasKit components.
+This is a template for Atlaskit components.
 Update this file with usage instructions and examples.

 ![Example @NAME@](https://bytebucket.org/atlassian/atlaskit/raw/@BITBUCKET_COMMIT@/packages/@NAME@/docs/screencast.gif)